maskab-consulting/confo/docs/operations/backend operations/consul_backend.md

 name of the currently active backend.Note that activate_backend is None meaning the manager cannot access any configuration.If any of the configuration level methods are invoked a `BackendsActivationException` error is raised.Now to make sure a backend is active,

+Now, activate the backend your created above using the name you provided.
 ```python
 # Activate ConsulBackend
 config.activate_backend("ConsulBackend")